tfwillems/HipSTR/README.md

 The 6th column is optional and contains the name of the STR locus, which will be written to the ID column in the VCF.
 Below is an example file which contains 5 STR loci

-**NOTE: The table header is for illustration purposes only.
-The BED file should not contain a header**
+**NOTE: The table header is for descriptive purposes.
+The BED file should not have a header**

 CHROM | START | END | MOTIF_LEN | NUM_COPIES | NAME
 ---- | ---- | ---- | --- | --- | ---